ata-sesli/newsprint/README.md

 - A pinned control header with clock, counts, search, sorting, and filter chips.
 - Hot/Newest sort modes.
 - Inbox, Unread, Today, Starred, Hidden filters.
-- Source and tag filters.
+- Source, tag, and HN-family filters.
 - Large expandable article cards.
 - One expanded card at a time.
 - Context menus and inline article actions.
+- Four-line expanded text previews with a Read More control for longer text.

 Article actions include: